ValentinMinder/catstagram/specs_report/README.md

 ![use_case_catstagram.png](use_case_catstagram.png)

 A guest is a non-registered or non-logged visitor of the website.
-It is limited to VIEW capacities on everything, but has no right to EDIT.
+They are limited to VIEW capacities on everything, and have no right to EDIT.
 A guest may:

-- view user and cats profile details
+- view user and cat profile details
 - search and view photos by hashtag, user or cat
-- view photos (direct link to single photo) - the view count of the photo is increased
+- view photos (direct link to single photo), increasing the view count of the photo
-- create account with sign-up / login with sign-in
+- create an account with *sign-up*, or login with *sign-in*

-A user is a registered and logged visitor of the website that doesn't have admin rights.
-A user has VIEW capabilites on everything, and EDIT capabilites on its own data.
+A user is a registered and logged visitor of the website who doesn't have admin rights.
+A user has VIEW capabilites on everything, and EDIT capabilites on their own data.
 A user may:

 - do everything a guest can
-- edit own user profile
+- edit their own user profile
-- upload or edit photo on his own account.
-Uploading a photo includes optionnally tagging cats and categories (hashtags).
-This includes create new hashtags (categories), when those available are not enough.
-Of course it can upload photos of cats that doesn't belong to him.
+- upload or edit photos on their own account.
+Uploading a photo includes optionally tagging cats and categories (hashtags).
+This includes creating new hashtags (categories), when those available do not suffice.
+Of course, they can upload photos of cats that don't belong to them.
-- create or update cat profiles (of his own cats only)
+- create or update cat profiles (of their own cats only)
-- report bad photos, like those with dogs - the report count of the photo is increased
+- report bad photos, like those with dogs, increasing the report count of the photo
-- like photos - the like count of the photo is increased
+- like photos, increasing the like count of the photo

-An admin is a registered and logged visitor of the website that does have admin rights.
-An admin has right to VIEW and EDIT on everything.
+An admin is a registered and logged visitor of the website that has admin rights.
+An admin has the right to VIEW and EDIT on everything.
 An admin may:

-- do everything a User can
+- do everything a user can
-- view the report count of a photo, recieve some kind of alerts of new reports, and reset reports count
+- view the report count of a photo, recieve some kind of alerts of new reports, and reset report counts
-- decide what to do with reported photo, including banning users, when they were reported for bad behaviors
+- decide what to do with reported photos, including banning users, when they were reported for bad behaviors
-- edit everything (CRUD actions), including remove the reported photo and the associated user, or edit any field/relation that doesn't have a special meaning.
+- edit everything (CRUD actions), including removing reported photos and associated users, or editing any non-generated field/relation

 Note that views, likes and reports counts are not related to users.
-View counts reflects the number of times a photo was open in a browser, even if it was done 10x by the same guy.
+View counts reflects the number of times a photo was opened in a browser, even if it was done 10x by the same person.
 The same goes with like and reports, but those are only available for logged users.
-This system is open to abuse but it keeps the whole thing simple, otherwise it would require a lot more relations and a more complex system.
+This system is open to abuse but it allows for a simpler system, otherwise it would require a lot more relations and be more complex.

 ### Database schema